bcbi/archive.2020.XMLconvert.jl/README.md

 Pkg.clone("https://github.com/bcbi/XMLconvert.jl.git")
 ```

 This package implements a few simple XML conversions.
-As of now, we can convert XMLs to nested `MultiDict` objects from the (DataStructures)[https://github.com/JuliaLang/DataStructures.jl] package.
+As of now, we can convert XMLs to nested `MultiDict` objects from the [DataStructure](https://github.com/JuliaLang/DataStructures.jl) package.
 We can also convert XMLs to JSONs.
 Note that as of this writing, we drop the attributes of the XML.

-### Example
+### Examples
-Consider the following simple XML document.
+For our examples we consider the following simple XML document.
 This toy example was borrowed (with slight modification) from the LightXML package.
 ```{XML}
 <?xml version="1.0" encoding="UTF-8"?>
 <bookstore>